Dishatimbadiya/LoadBalancer/README.md

 # Load Balancer Algorithms

-This project demonstrates various load balancing algorithms using visualization and simulation.
+This project demonstrates various load balancing algorithms using simulation.
 The goal is to help students and developers understand the functioning of load balancing techniques in a system design context.

 ---